rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

 Well, with 'versioning control', you can travel back upriver, back to where things were good.
 There are two tools that we will use to make this happen: [git](https://git-scm.com/) and [github](http://github.com).
-You'll learn more about making those things work in Module 1.
+You'll learn more about making those things work in **module 1**.
 You'll see why you'd want to do that, and how to future-proof your work, writing things [in a plain-text format called 'markdown'](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-In module 2, we'll start exploring the wide variety of historical data out there.
+In **module 2**, we'll start exploring the wide variety of historical data out there.
 We'll talk about some of the ethical dilemmas posed by having so much data out there.
 'Data' are not neutral 'things given'; rather, they are 'capta': things _taken_.

 (Caveat: I am assuming, in this course, that the digital materials we want have already been digitized.
 Digitizing, adding meta-data (information that describes the data), and structuring it _properly_ are very complex topics on their own that could be the subject of a complete course!
 If you are interested in those problems, a good place to start is this open course from SOAS on [database design for historians](http://port.sas.ac.uk/mod/book/view.php?id=75&chapterid=125).)

-In module 3, we'll see that data/capta are _messy_, and that they make a kind of illusory order that as historians, we are not normally in the habit of thinking about.
+In **module 3**, we'll see that data/capta are _messy_, and that they make a kind of illusory order that as historians, we are not normally in the habit of thinking about.
 The big secret of digital history is that the majority of your time on _any_ digital history project won't be finding the capta, won't be analyzing the capta, won't be thinking about the historical meaning of the capta.
 We'll be _cleaning it up_.
 The exercises in this module will help you do that more efficiently (and be aware that 'efficiency' in computing terms is not a theoretically neutral idea!)

-With module 4, we talk about doing the analysis.
+In **module 4**, we talk about doing the analysis.
 I present finding, cleaning, and analyzing as if they were sequential steps, but in reality they are circular.
 Movement in one aspect often requires revisiting another one!
 This module explores how we do this, and what it means for us as historians.

-In module 5, we begin at last to think about how we communicate all of this to our audiences.
+In **module 5**, we begin at last to think about how we communicate all of this to our audiences.
 Look at how [one university lays out the expectations for digital history work](http://historyarthistory.gmu.edu/graduate/phd-history/digital-dissertation-guidelines) (and, do you see how this ties back to ideas about [paradata](http://site.craftingdigitalhistory.ca/rubric-and-assessment.html#final-project)?).
 We will think about things like typography and layout.
 We'll look at ways of making our visualizations more compelling, more effective.

 Finally, while there is no formal requirement for you to do this, it would be a great way of launching yourself as a digital historian to think about how you would formally reveal your project work in this class to the wider world: and then do it.
 There's a lot of noise on the internet, especially when it comes to history.
 How do you, as a digital historian, make the strongest possible signal?

-# What you need to do this week
+## What you need to do this week

 1. Follow the instructions below to set up your digital history workspace
 2. Annotate the course manual for any parts of it that are unclear (or alternatively, that have you excited)
 3. Respond to the readings and the reading questions by annotating the readings themselves - see the instructions below.
 4. [Submit your work to the course submission form](http://site.craftingdigitalhistory.ca/rubric-and-assessment.html#submitting-evidence)

-# Setting up a your workspace
+## Setting up a your workspace

 A digital historian needs to have a digital workshop/lab/studio/performance space.
 Such a space serves a number of functions: